aysegulakbas/aysegulakbas/README.md

 # Hi, I'm Ayşegül 🙋

- Swift, Objective-C, UIKit, SwiftUI.
+AWS, Azure, Kubernetes, Docker, IAC, Terraform, CI/CD.
+CNCF KUBERNETES ORGANIZER🖖

-🙋 As a versatile Computer Engineer, with my passion for mobile application development, especially on iOS, and my curiosity for the software world allow me to enjoy my job.
+🙋 As a versatile Computer Engineer, with my passion for DevOps Engineering, especially on DevOps, and my curiosity for the software and technology world allow me to enjoy my job.
 I am always open to answering questions and collaborating with others in the field. ✌🏻

 Please feel free to get in touch with me for any reason!